Investigating the contribution of author- and publication-specific features to scholars' h-index prediction: Results

-Before we show the result of the analyses, we make some comparisons between the performance of our model and previous works. \cite{wu2019predicting} have already compared their performance with \cite{dong2015will}, \cite{weihs2017learning} and \cite{ayaz2018predicting} and presented the best performance among all these studies.
-They excluded the authors with an h-index less than four from the investigated data.
+Before we show the result of the analyses, we make some comparisons between the performance of our model and previous works.
+Wu et al. \cite{wu2019predicting} have already compared their performance with other studies \cite{dong2015will,weihs2017learning,ayaz2018predicting} and presented the best performance among all these studies.
+They excluded the authors with an h-index of less than four from the investigated data.
 They achieved the minimum MAPE of 0.063 for the first prediction year by employing more prior impact-based features.
-By applying this condition to investigated authors, we could reach the minimum MAPE of 0.068.
+We could reach the minimum MAPE of 0.068 by applying this condition to investigated authors.
 Instead, two-thirds of the authors will be discarded in our analyses.
 Because of losing too much data, particularly from young scholars, we didn't apply this condition and implemented our models with all authors, despite reducing the performance.
+To evaluate the predictive performance, we conducted a comparison among four machine learning algorithms: SVR, RF, GB, and XGBoost, using feature set 1, which includes all features.
+The results are illustrated in Figure \ref{fig:performance_methods}, demonstrating that XGBoost outperforms the other methods across all career stages.
+As a result, we proceed with this method for further analyses.